Francisco Naranjo

 Francisco Naranjo, O.P. (died 1655) was a Roman Catholic prelate who served as Bishop of Puerto Rico (1652–1655).

 Biography

-Francisco Naranjo was born in México and ordained a priest in the Order of Preachers.
+Francisco Naranjo was born in Mexico and ordained a priest in the Order of Preachers.
 In 1652, he was appointed by the King of Spain and confirmed by Pope Innocent X as Bishop of Puerto Rico.
 He served as Bishop of Puerto Rico until his death in 1655.